Skip to main content

 • story

-• “The comic art style is nice, and the story looks promising.”
+• “The comic art style is nice, the story looks promising.”

-• “The story takes place during the early colonization of Mexico, and the clash of Mesoamerican and Spanish cultures is well-explained.”
+• “Story: the story takes place during the early colonization of Mexico, and the clash of Mesoamerican and Spanish cultures is well-explained.”

-• “The story is somewhat generic (no problem with that), but its execution is lacking and sometimes the plot doesn't explain anything, plus the ending is kinda lazy.”
+• “The story is somewhat generic (no problem with that), but its execution is lacking and sometimes the plot doesn't explain anything, plus the ending is kind of lazy.”

 • graphics

-• “The hand-drawn comic style really attracts you with the visuals, and the controls are super solid with great animations.”
+• “The hand-drawn comic style really attracts you with the visuals as well as the controls were super solid and the animations were great.”

 • “Its aesthetic and dialogue have a comic book style that suits it really well.”